ssirsika-tibco/xpd-sce-test/tbs-bpm/docker/readme.txt

 Using the automated CI/CD docker image
 ================================================================================
-After you have built the tibco/bpm-studio docker image you can use it to generate deployment artifacts (RASC files) from BPM application projects.
+After you have built the tibco/bpm-studio docker image you can use it to generate deployment artifacts (RASC files) from BPM Studio projects.

-To do this you use the 'generate-rascs' docker entry point and provide volume mappings to the local environment or the source BPM application projects and target generated deployment artifacts folders.
+To do this you use the 'generate-rascs' docker entry point and provide volume mappings to the local environment or the source BPM Studio projects and target generated deployment artifacts folders.

 Where the local environment is Linux, use the docker command:
   # Generate artifacts into the local environment folder
   #    /usr/bpm-app/deployment-artifacts
-  # for the BPM application projects located in the folder
+  # for the BPM Studio projects located in the folder
   #    /usr/bpm-app/source-projects

   docker run --rm -v /usr/bpm-app/source-projects:/projects
-    -v /usr/bpm-app/deployment-artifacts:/rascs tibco/bpm-studio generate-rascs
+    -v /usr/bpm-app/deployment-artifacts:/rascs
+	tibco/bpm-studio:TAG_VERSION_NUMBER generate-rascs

 Where the local environment is Microsoft Windows, use the docker command:
   # Generate artifacts into the local environment folder
   #    c:\bpm-app\deployment-artifacts
-  # for the BPM application projects located in the folder
+  # for the BPM Studio projects located in the folder
   #    c:\bpm-app\source-projects

   docker run --rm -v //c/bpm-app/source-projects:/projects
-    -v //c/bpm-app/deployment-artifacts:/rascs tibco/bpm-studio generate-rascs
+    -v //c/bpm-app/deployment-artifacts:/rascs
+	tibco/bpm-studio:TAG_VERSION_NUMBER generate-rascs

 You can also use the docker image in the following ways...
 -------------------------------------------------------------------------------
-Run the docker image and open a command shell for it, with the source project and deployment artifacts folders mapped.
+Run the docker image and open a command shell for it; with the source project and deployment artifacts folders mapped.
 This can be useful to verify the correct configuration of the mapped folders etc...

-  docker run -it --rm --name studio -v /usr/bpm-app/source-projects:/projects -v /usr/bpm-app/deployment-artifacts:/rascs --entrypoint sh tibco/bpm-studio
+  docker run -it --rm --name studio -v /usr/bpm-app/source-projects:/projects -v /usr/bpm-app/deployment-artifacts:/rascs --entrypoint sh tibco/bpm-studio:TAG_VERSION_NUMBER

-Run the TIBCO Business Studio™ BPM Edition UI within the docker image (this will require correct configuration display IP address for your system)...
+Run the BPM Studio UI within the docker image (this will require correct configuration display IP address for you system and so on)...

   docker run --rm --name studio -e DISPLAY=10.100.83.72:0.0
-        -v /usr/bpm-workspace:/workspace tibco/bpm-studio
+    -v /usr/bpm-workspace:/workspace tibco/bpm-studio:TAG_VERSION_NUMBER

 ================================================================================